 In our unit we have 4 teaching assistants.
-Miss Haworth, Miss Newman, Miss Mulla and Miss Shaw.
+Miss Haworth, Mrs McDonald, Miss Mulla and Miss Shaw.
 We share them across both classrooms and the outdoor environment.
 The teacher next door is Miss Wild.
 You will see her a lot too!

-Our aim for this term is to get your children settled into their new environment, create a safe and happy place for them to learn and begin their learning journey in EYFS.
+Our aim for this term is to develop the children’s confidence and skills.
 We want each and every child in the EYFS Department to ‘be the best for God they can be’ and succeed in all that they set out to achieve.
 We want to provide opportunities for your children to grow and progress in all areas of the curriculum, develop strong friendships and make excellent choices in all that they do.

 During our topic afternoons, we will focus on a variety of activities linked to the other areas of learning and development.
-In Autumn One, our topic is; Ourselves and we will focus on; our bodies and senses, keeping clean, where we live and memories from our past.
+In Spring 2, our topic is Transport and we will focus on: weather, transport from the past, different types of transport and future modes of transport.
 We will also be exploring the Beebots in technology and develop an understanding of how to stay safe online.
-As part of our Art lessons, we will be exploring and comparing floating and sinking toys and attempt to make our very own floating boat!
+As part of our DT lessons, we will be exploring and comparing floating and sinking toys and attempt to make our very own floating boat!
 For Music, we will continue to sing and learn to project our voices.
-We will also explore rhythm and beat using different instruments and begin to develop our listening skills.
-French lessons will be delivered in a short and fun way to allow the children to develop an awareness of basic language skills.
+We will also explore rhythm and beat using Glockenspiels.
+French lessons will continue to be delivered in a short and fun way to allow the children to develop an awareness of basic language skills.

 PE for our class will be once a week.
-Please ensure your child arrives in the school PE kit on a Monday.
+Please ensure your child arrives to school in the correct PE kit on a Monday.
 Our aim for this term is to develop our gross motor skills.
-This includes throwing and catching, negotiating a space successfully, and then eventually, we will be introducing team games.
+This includes fundamentals such as throwing and catching and negotiating a space successfully.
+We will also begin to teach some gymnastics skills.

 We hope you have enjoyed reading about all the exciting lessons we have planned for this term.
 We hope your child/children love school and enjoy coming as much as we do!